automation-robotics-machines/dynamimicgen.github.io/README.md

-# DynaMimicGen: A Data Generation Framework for Robot Learning of Dynamic Tasks

 > Project website of the paper **"DynaMimicGen: A Data Generation Framework for Robot Learning of Dynamic Tasks"**.
 >
 > DynaMimicGen is an open-source framework for generating large-scale robotic manipulation datasets from only a few human demonstrations.
 The framework combines **Dynamic Movement Primitives (DMPs)**, **trajectory adaptation**, and **imitation learning** to create diverse synthetic demonstrations for robot learning in dynamic environments.